superb-dev/wallet-fastapi-dynamodb/README.md

  - No consistent secondary indexes even though transactions are supported

 ### Conditional Writes example
-By default, the DynamoDB write operations (PutItem, UpdateItem, DeleteItem) are unconditional:
-Each operation overwrites an existing item that has the specified primary key.

-DynamoDB optionally supports conditional writes for these operations.
+DynamoDB supports conditional writes for `PutItem`, `UpdateItem`, `DeleteItem` operations.
 A conditional write succeeds only if the item attributes meet one or more expected conditions.
 Otherwise, it returns an error.
 Conditional writes are helpful in many situations.
-For example, you might want a PutItem operation to succeed only if there is not already an item with the same primary key.
+For example, the system can use a `PutItem` operation to succeed only if there is not already an item with the same primary key.
-Or you could prevent a `UpdateItem` operation from modifying an item if one of its attributes have a certain value.
+Or you could prevent a `UpdateItem` operation from modifying an item if one of its attributes have a certain value, ex. negative balance

-Applying the above to our case, we can update the balance only if it has sufficient funds
+Applying the above, we can update the balance only if it has sufficient funds or create only are single wallet for user.

+:point_right: Wrap all write operations such as **deposit/transfer/create** to the DynamoDB transaction
+:point_right: Use conditional writes to check **wallet id uniqueness**
+:point_right: Use conditional writes to check **that user has enough funds**
+:point_right: Use conditional writes to check **transaction id uniqueness**

 ```bash